Spookywooky3/SpawnHeli/README.md

   * If a player has no cooldown permissions, `DefaultCooldown` will be used for them.
   * You can add as many cooldown tiers as you would like, but you should prefix them all with `spawnmini.` to prevent warnings in the server logs.
 * `SpawnHealth` -- The health minicopters will spawn with.
+* `DestroyOnDisconnect` (`true` or `false`) -- Set to `true` to destroy each spawned minicopter when its owner disconnects from the server.
+If the minicopter is mounted, it will be destroyed when fully dismounted.

 ## Localization